eleventigers/gradle-build-timer-plugin/README.md

 Gradle Build Timer Plugin
 =========================

 A Gradle plugin which reports timings of a project build and individual project tasks.
-Now you will be able to see what tasks take the longest to run:
+See what tasks take the longest to run:

 ```
 Task timings over 50ms: